Director of Buildings & GroundsEmployer Website: http://apply.interfolio.com/79015

 The Director of B&G is a key position at the College.
 Their work is challenging and requires strong leadership, the ability to shift focus and re-prioritize, as needed, and be solution driven.
 The successful candidate must not only have the qualifications and experience to do the job, they must also have the ability to communicate across constituencies and lead an established crew effectively and efficiently.
-This is a full-time, exempt, 12 month per year position reporting to the Assistant VP of Operations.
+This is a full-time, exempt, 12 month per year position reporting to the VP for Administration.
 The successful candidate will excel at working in a community that is broadly diverse with regard to race, ethnicity, socioeconomic status, gender, nationality, sexual orientation and religion.

 - Lead, supervise, and support a skilled and established group of managers;

 - Learn and follow the terms of the existing Collective Bargaining Agreement;

 - Work collaboratively with other College departments to meet needs and achieve goals;

 - Serve on relevant College committees and working groups;

 - Communicate effectively and respectfully across all constituencies, from the President of the College to faculty, staff, students, and guests;